loganmarchione/loganmarchione.com/content/posts/2023/08/index.md

 {{< figure src="20230730_001.png" width="100%" alt="sinc rev4 layout backspace" attr="Rev. 4 image from Keebio" attrlink="https://keeb.io/collections/sinc/products/sinc-rev-4-split-staggered-75-keyboard">}}

-Below are keycap sets that seemed like they would fit the Sinc (i.e., they had a split spacebar and if not included, a random key could take the place of backspace).
+Below are keycap sets that seemed like they would fit the Sinc (i.e., they had a split spacebar and a 1U key to take the place of backspace).

 | Manufacturer       | Name                                                                                        | Profile        | Material           | Comments                    |
 |--------------------|---------------------------------------------------------------------------------------------|----------------|--------------------|-----------------------------|